Pearl City, Hawaii

 Pearl City is an unincorporated community and census-designated place (CDP) in the ʻEwa District and City & County of Honolulu on the island of Oʻahu, in the U.S. state of Hawaii.
 As of the 2020 census, the CDP had a population of 45,295.
 Pearl City sits along the north shore of Pearl Harbor.
 Waimalu borders Pearl City to the east and Waipahu borders the west.
 The U.S. postal code for Pearl City is 96782.

 History

-Early-day Pearl City had an array of rice paddies and fields that were plowed with water buffalo that hauled a 9 two-wheeled cart.
+Early-day Pearl City had an array of rice paddies and fields that were plowed by water buffalo that hauled a 9 two-wheeled cart.
 In the early 1880s, Pearl City was the final stop for Benjamin Franklin Dillingham's Oahu Railway, a mud wagon driven by a four-horse team.
 Lots for a yet-to-exist "Pearl City" went on sale in 1889, after completion of the rail line.
 Near the outskirts of Pearl City, the Remond Grove, an area where people were entertained by piano, banjo, trumpet, and saxophone performances, was a popular entertainment spot in the early 1900s.